Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 <br/>

 For deburring edges, use a ~30 degree angle and move the part from side to side to remove the burrs.
+Sometimes this angle might have to be more aggressive, use a file instead if this is the case.
 This should happen very quickly.
 Be careful, some tables may have a decent gap between the table and belt which your part could be shot through.
 If this is the case, use a metal hand file instead.

 <br/>